 The Department of Pharmacy Practice (PHPR) at Purdue University is an academic department in the College of Pharmacy.
 It is located in the R. E. Heine Pharmacy Building on the main (West Lafayette) campus of the University and also has facilities in Sidney & Lois Eskenazi Hospital on the Indiana University Medical Center campus in Indianapolis.
-See the Administration page for information on how to contact the Department of Pharmacy Practice.

 The mission of the Department of Pharmacy Practice is to demonstrate excellence through performance in the areas of discovery, learning, and engagement.
 The Department consists of 26 tenure-track faculty, 11 clinical faculty, and over 600 affiliate faculty preceptors.
 Many faculty practice in specialized areas such as: drug information, critical care, ambulatory medicine, cardiology, outcomes research, infectious disease, pharmacokinetics/pharmacodynamics, managed care, and pharmacy administration.